We Need Federal Legislation Against Campus Sexual Violence in Canada

 One case that stunned me was McGill’s failure to honor a restraining order from a survivor of a random violent attack.
 Around the time that the newspaper I was a part of, The McGill Tribune, broke that story, a fellow student threatened to assault me because he disagreed with me on the comments of an argument in a McGill Facebook group.
 I knew that McGill would not even try to protect me, and student services did not even respond to my email until the semester was over.
 The student who threatened me had a restraining order against him from his ex-girlfriend, so I was scared.

 At that time, I leaned on friends for support and anti-violence organizers.
-Similar to countries like the United States that do have legislation which should protect survivors of gendered and sexualized violence, survivor-led groups often have to fight their institutions to be accountable to survivors.
+Similar to countries like the United States that do have legislation that should protect survivors of gendered and sexualized violence, survivor-led groups often have to fight their institutions to be accountable to survivors.
 One of these organizations is Students for Consent Culture (SFCC), which supports student activists and pushes for anti-violence policies on a provincial and federal level in Canada.

 In 2017, SFCC released the OurTurn National Action Plan, the first document to grade Canadian post-secondary education institutions on their sexual violence policies.
 OurTurn advocacy coordinator Caitlin Salvino, who co-founded SFCC and was the lead author of the action plan, told Scarleteen that a shortcoming of many anti-sexual violence policies is that they do not recognize violence beyond forced sexual intercourse.